partykit/partykit/apps/docs/src/content/docs/guides/persisting-state-into-storage.md

 This pattern is especially helpful when your app features **frequent writes and less frequent reads**, or when your **read-write ratio is balanced**.

-The tradeoff is that the programming model is less ergonomic, because you need to perform an asynchronous read from storage every time you access your state.
+The trade-off is that the programming model is less ergonomic, because you need to perform an asynchronous read from storage every time you access your state.

 ```ts
 export default class Main implements Party.Server {